ts-kontakt/df2tables/README.md

 ## Web Framework Integration

-The `render_inline()` function makes it incredibly easy to embed interactive DataTables in web applications. **No complex setup required** - just generate the HTML snippet and embed it in your template with the necessary CDN links.
+The `render_inline()` function makes it easy to embed interactive DataTables in web applications. **Important**: You must include the required JavaScript libraries (jQuery, DataTables) in your host page as `render_inline()` does not automatically include them.

-### Minimal Flask Example
+### Complete Flask Example

-Here's a complete, working Flask application that demonstrates how effortlessly you can embed a DataTable with 10,000 rows:
+Here's a complete, working Flask application that demonstrates how to properly embed a DataTable with all required dependencies:

 ```python
 import df2tables as df2t